Stratio/sparta/doc/src/site/sphinx/policyWithGUI.rst

 * Step 12:

 As you already should now, operators are one of the most powerful features that Sparkta can offer.
 In this example we are going to use the Max operator.
 The output field that we want to apply the Max operator will be the **Price**.
-Click in **SAVE**.
+Click **SAVE**.

 .. image:: images/policyWithGUI/12.png
    :height: 700 px
    :width:  1100 px
    :scale:  75 %
    :align: left

 * Step 13:

-Click in **ADD CUBE**
+Click **ADD CUBE**

 .. image:: images/policyWithGUI/13.png
    :height: 700 px